Quality Control Procedures at Every Step of the Way

 The start of any good food product is the ingredients and suppliers of those ingredients.
 It makes sense to get the best ingredients for your product; however, you do not want to overpay and cut into the profit margins.

 Documenting the quality assurance of the supplier of those ingredients is critical to making a difference.
-Making sure the supplier you have chosen, whether it be a local or national supplier, has a good reputation will start to make the difference in the customer base you have.
+Making sure the supplier you have chosen, whether a local or national supplier, has a good reputation will make a difference to your customer base, who value products made with high-quality ingredients.

 Receiving

-Documenting if there are bad or good quality raw supplies, if it’s a trend with that supplier, or just a supply chain issue can help you adjust your needs instantly.
+Documenting if there are inadequate raw supplies can help identify if the issue is a trend with that supplier or a larger supply chain problem, which can help you make any necessary adjustments quickly.

 Storage

-The storage of raw food materials is also important.
-It can be totally different based on the product being delivered.
-Pickles need different storage than a bag of rice or even eggs.
+The proper storage of raw food materials is also essential.
+It can be different based on the product being delivered.
+Pickles need separate storage than a bag of rice or eggs.

-Knowing how different food should be stored is controlled by the Food and Drug Administration (FDA).
-These regulations are put in place to ensure the quality is always there.
-The regulations from the FDA can be complex.
-Those regulations are enforced by states’ Departments of Health in regular health inspections and are quality assurance for the public that consumes the food.
+The Food and Drug Administration (FDA) controls how different foods should be stored.
+These regulations are put in place to ensure the quality and safety of food for consumers.
+The rules from the FDA can be complex.
+State Departments of Health enforce those regulations in regular health inspections and are quality assurance for the food consumers.

-If storage of food is not kept up with the regulations set forth by the FDA, it can lead to sickness among customers who buy and consume products made in the food industry.
+Food storage must be kept up with the regulations set forth by the FDA to avoid sickness among customers who buy and consume products made in the food industry.

 Recipe

-The recipe for certain foods can make or break it.
+The recipe for certain foods can make or break its end result.
 Tracking how much flour gets used when baking is an example of documentation impacting end-product quality.

-Documenting the right recipe and measurement of ingredients is a fine-tuned process and is always about the procedures put in place being tested.
-Ensuring that the measurements of ingredients are scaled for the amount you are making is key, especially when making something like soup in large quantities for restaurants.
+Documenting the correct recipe and specific measurement of ingredients is a fine-tuned process and requires the procedures put in place being tested.
+Ensuring that the measurements of ingredients are scaled for the amount you are making is vital, especially when making something like soup in large quantities for restaurants.

 Standard of Food